cmason30/mouse-maze-vr/README.md

 - Functions for colin_funcs to reference.

 colin_funcs.py
 - This file contains the necessary functions for vr_mastersheet.py to reference.

-vr_mastersheet.py
+- Also compiles everything into a mastersheet.

+mastersheet_mod_funcs.py
 - References colin_funcs.py and has everything needed to create an experiment dataframe and send it to a master_csv.

 vr_vis.py